 Piety level -: "Anchorite"

 - Zin may protect you from a fatal instance of damage.
 The chance increases with Piety.
-Passive, costs Piety.
+Passive.
+No piety cost.

 - Zin may protect you from the effects of Hell's mystical force.
 The chance also increases with Piety, up to 50% at maximum.
 Passive.
 No piety cost.

 - Zin may protect you from mutation at a (Piety/2)% chance.
-Passive, costs nothing.
+Passive.
+No piety cost.

 Piety level *: "Apologist"